internetarchive/dweb-mirror/USING.md

 ## Managing collections on Internet Archive

-You can create and manage your own collections on the Internet Archive site itself, other people can then crawl those collections.
+You can create and manage your own collections on the [Internet Archive site](http://www.archive.org).
+Other people can then crawl those collections.

 First get in touch with Mitra Ardron at mitra@archive.org , as processes may have changed since this is written.